michaelkleinhenz/themis/README.md

-# themis
+# Themis Project

-Standalone Backend for fabric8-io.
+This is a standalone backend for fabric8-planner that uses Mongo as a storage backend.